daz-codes/swifty/pages/index.md

 Swifty includes lots of extra features to make site creation simple:

- * Tags and tag links are automatically generated
- * Helper methods can be used to add breadcrumb links and site navigation
- * Custom CSS and JS is automatically added to the site
+Tags and tag links are automatically generated, helper methods can be used to add breadcrumb links and site navigation, custom CSS and JS is automatically added to the site

 ![Horizon](/images/horizon.jpg)